VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 See [how to configure multiple retentions in VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#retention-filters).

 Retention filters can be evaluated for free by downloading and using enterprise binaries from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).
+See how to request a free trial license [here](https://victoriametrics.com/products/enterprise/trial/).

 ## Downsampling